dcavar/dcavar.github.io/README.md

 2026: *Faculty Innovation Ambassador (FIA)* - selected by the [Innovation and Commercialization Office](https://research.iu.edu/innovation-commercialization/index.html) ([ICO](https://research.iu.edu/innovation-commercialization/index.html)) of Indiana University as one of the inaugural Faculty Innovation Ambassadors (FIA).

 My research is inspired by [Steve Jobs' vision from 1985](https://youtu.be/yolkEfuUaGs).
-We are getting there.

 **Address:**